Organized retail crime: United States

-In 2023, Nordstrom, Macy’s, and Old Navy all publicized major organized shoplifting activity.
-Target claimed in September 2023 that theft and organized retail crime helped drive its $500 million decrease in annual profits.
-Some store branches of major chains were closed.

-Despite corporations such as Target, CVS, and Walgreens publicly suggesting that retail theft was the major reason for store closures, shoplifting decreased in 17 of 24 major U.S. cities that consistently reported shoplifting data from 2018 to 2023.

 According to the Retail Industry Leaders Association (RILA), theft had risen to $70 billion in 2020.
 A pattern emerged of crime rings consisting of two parts—persons who would steal a high volume of goods from multiple stores, and others who would sell the stolen goods, sometimes via online marketplaces, converting them into cash.
 Walmart and Amazon posted banners on their websites asking their customers to report products for sale on other sites that they believed to have been stolen, in line with a new U.S. law that went into effect in June 2023.

-However, the National Retail Federation (NRF) said that same month that the effect of theft on retailers’ bottom lines was about the same as in previous years, with total retail shrinkage at $112 billion in 2022 (1.55% of sales), up from $93.9 billion (1.44% of sales) in 2021.
+However, the National Retail Federation (NRF) said that same month that the effect of theft on retailers' bottom lines was about the same as in previous years, with total levels of shrink at $112 billion in 2022 (1.55% of sales), up from $93.9 billion (1.44% of sales) in 2021.
 External theft, including organized retail crime, consistently accounted for around 36% of lost inventory per year between 2015 and 2023.
 Other contributors were employee/internal theft (29%), and process/control failures (26%).

-The NRF claimed in a 2023 report that organized retail crime accounted for nearly half of all inventory losses reported by retailers in 2021; the NRF later retracted the estimate due to faulty data after multiple media outlets had reported on the claim.
+The NRF claimed in a widely cited 2023 report that organized retail crime accounted for nearly half of all inventory losses reported by retailers in 2021.
+The estimate was later retracted after a report by trade publication Retail Dive found that the estimate was based on faulty data.

+In 2023, Nordstrom, Macy's, and Old Navy all publicized major organized shoplifting activity; some branches of major chains were closed, and Target claimed that rising theft helped drive its $500 million decrease in annual profits.

+Target said its claim of increased theft was based on several signals including recent criminal-justice reforms, news reports about increased crime, comments about increased theft from other retailers, and documented increases in violence and fraud.
+However, levels of shrink in retail stores have remained roughly consistent over time, with no clear method to determine how much is caused by external theft.
+Retail Dive has found that the overall level of shrink stayed between 1% and 2% from 2015 to 2022.

+Despite corporations such as Target, CVS, and Walgreens publicly suggesting that retail theft was the major reason for store closures, shoplifting decreased in most major U.S. cities between 2019 and 2023.

 From 2022 through August 2023, 9 U.S. states passed laws to impose harsher penalties for organized retail crime offenses.

 California made organized retail theft a distinct crime.
 In 2024, California lawmakers proposed expanding penalties for individuals involved in organized retail theft.